Deepali-Srivastava/advanced-data-structures-and-algorithms-in-java/README.md

 ### About the Course
  * Thoroughly detailed course with complete working programs
  * Contains lots of animations to help you visualize the concepts
- * Includes Graph Algorithms, AVL tree, BTree,
+ * Includes Graph Algorithms, AVL tree, BTree
  * Builds a solid foundation in Data Structures and Algorithms
  * Prepares you for coding interviews
  * Lifetime Access